 Data analytics can also uncover specific areas of the facility’s operation that are much more hazardous than anticipated, and can adjust processes and policies accordingly.
 These same companies can begin to apply new administrative controls such as implementing different work schedules, additional breaks, and other heat stress management strategies.
 All of these work together to prevent heat-related illnesses.
 Workers experiencing heat-related symptoms will no longer fall through the cracks due to lack of detection and support; technology will see and sound the alarm when it is required.

-For instance, a 50-year-old construction worker with heart disease is at a much greater risk of suffering from heat-related illnesses than a 20-year-old acclimatized coworker with a clean bill of health.
-Equally, new recruits who are yet to acclimatize are at high risk, since they are not familiar with the warning signs of heat stress.
-While this seems logical, organizations often apply a uniform safety process for managing and protecting their workers from heat stress, but wearable technology is changing this.
+For instance, a 50-year-old construction worker with heart disease is at a much greater risk of suffering from heat-related illnesses than a 20-year-old acclimatised coworker with a clean bill of health.
+Equally, new recruits who are yet to acclimatise are at high risk, since they are not familiar with the warning signs of heat stress.
+While this seems logical, organisations often apply a uniform safety process for managing and protecting their workers from heat stress, but wearable technology is changing this.

 The adverse effects of heat stress are significant, not only from a health and well-being standpoint, but also for workplace productivity.
 This is one of the many reasons why real-time data can be extremely beneficial, as it can highlight the impact heat stress can have on workplace performance, an often overlooked side effect.

-When issues of heat stress are identified early, personalized interventions for workers can be provided based on their needs.
-By doing so, organizations can proactively prevent the adverse effects of heat stress, including fatigue, cognitive decline, and irritability—the results of which contribute to a happier, healthier, and more productive workplace.
+When issues of heat stress are identified early, personalised interventions for workers can be provided based on their needs.
+By doing so, organisations can proactively prevent the adverse effects of heat stress, including fatigue, cognitive decline, and irritability—the results of which contribute to a happier, healthier, and more productive workplace.

 Workers that are not suffering from heat stress are more likely to be focused, productive, alert, and effective.
 These benefits can result in a boost to morale in workplace culture and a positive workplace environment.
 As a result, companies may also see a reduction in employee turnover and fewer lost work days, contributing to a more profitable and productive business.